sambacha/q-evm/README.md

 Will start 4 processes.

-q realtime db for user balances subscribe to all lender events to update db balances query snapshot of every user balance (will take a long time to complete but liquidations can still occur in the background) scan for unstable health and try to liquidate (prompt will appear for unlocking your accounts) logs folder will hold log info
+q realtime db for user balances.
+subscribe to all lender events to update db balances.
+query snapshot of every user balance (will take a long time to complete but liquidations can still occur in the background).
+scan for unstable health and try to liquidate (prompt will appear for unlocking your accounts).
+logs folder will hold log info.

-To view live user balances and health: http://localhost:5010
+To view live user balances and health: `http://localhost:5010`.

 ## Utils